slackapi/java-slack-sdk/README.md

 ### Examples

+If you like using Kotlin, check [this repository](https://github.com/seratch/jslack-kotlin-examples) as well 🙌

 #### Incoming Webhooks

 Incoming Webhooks is a simple way to post messages from external sources into Slack via ordinary HTTP requests.